facebookarchive/contest/README.md

 executed on each target depends on the plugin.

 Targets are currently defined with three properties:
-* **Name**: a mnemonic name associated to the target.
-It could be its DNS short or fully-qualified name, or any other name that can be associated to it.
-* **ID**: an identifier for the target.
-It should be unique, however this is not enforced by the framework.
-For example, an identifier could be the target's asset ID, a hardware fingerprint, but again, it can really be anything that makes sense to the user.
-* **FQDN**: this field can be used to attribute a fully-qualified domain name to the target.
-The presence and the well-formedness of this field are not checked nor enforced.
+* **ID**: primary identifier for the target.
+Must be unique within the scope of this ConTest instance.
+  Common choices are IDs from inventory management systems, DNS short or full names, or textual representations of ipv4/ipv6 addresses.
+Storage plugins might enforce uniqueness.
+* **FQDN**: DNS-resolvable name of the target, ideally a FQDN.
+Plugins can use this field to contact the test target.
+* **PrimaryIPv6**/**PrimaryIPv4**: Raw IP address used by plugins to contact the test target.

+Only **ID** is required, but it is recommended to set as many fields as possible for maximum plugin compatibility.
+Note that no validation is done on FQDNs or IP addresses.

 The `Target` structure is defined in [pkg/target](pkg/target/target.go).
 Plugin configurations can access the specific fields via Go templates, as explained in more detail in the [Templates in test step arguments](#templates-in-plugin-configurations) section.
-For example, to print a target's name and ID with the `cmd` plugin:
+For example, to print a target's ID and FQDN with the `cmd` plugin:

 ```
 {